 Host a Pro-Life Speaker

-Hosting a local pro-life speaker is a low stress event that can benefit your group and strengthen ties with your community.
+Hosting a local pro-life speaker is a low-stress event that can still greatly benefit your group and strengthen ties with your community.
 Use the event guide below to invite a pro-life leader in your city to campus this month!

 Establish event details.

-2. Decide if you want the speaking engagement to be private for your group, or open to all students and the community.
+• Decide if you want the speaking engagement to be private for your group or open to all students and the community.

-4. Free events are best for recruitment, but some speaker events can be fundraisers as well.
+• Free events are best for recruitment, but some speaker events can be fundraisers, as well.
 Determine if you plan to charge admission into your event.
+It all depends on what you want to get out of the event!

-5. Determine the topic you would like the speaker to present on, along with 2-3 main points for them to cover.
+• Choose the topic you would like the speaker to present on, along with two to three main points for them to cover.

 Contact a speaker.

-3. Explain the structure of the event i.e. how much time will they have to speak, if will there be a question and answer section, etc.
+• Explain the structure of the event — how much time they will have to speak, if there will be a question-and-answer period, etc.

 Reserve the space.

-1. Make sure the space can fulfill all the specifications that the speaker requested.
+• Make sure the chosen space can fulfill all the specifications that your speaker requested.

-3. Make sure to reserve the room with 30 minutes before and 30 minutes after the event time for set up and clean up.
+• Make sure to reserve the room for 30 minutes before and 30 minutes after the event time for set up and clean up.

-4. Tell campus security when and where your event will be so that they are aware of the situation and you can call them if protestors try to crash your event.
+• Tell campus security when and where your event will be so that they are aware of the situation, and you can call them if protestors try to crash your event, etc.

-2. Pro-tip: Offering incentives can further encourage people to show up (i.e. free t-shirt to the first 10 people that show up!)
+• Pro-tip: Offering incentives can further encourage people to show up (like giving free t-shirts to the first 10 people that arrive).

 Prepare your own materials.

-1. It's good to set up a table outside of the event with resources about your group and a sign up sheet for students to get involved.
-This will also help you track who attended your event!
+• It's good to set up a table outside of the event with resources about your group and a sign-up sheet for students to get involved.
+This will also help you track who attended your event.

-2. Have a flyer about your group on every chair or hand them to people as they come in the door to remind people to come to your next group meeting.
+• Have a flyer about your group on every chair or hand them to people as they come in the door to invite them to your next group meeting.
 Every event is a recruitment event!

 1. Arrive to the venue early to set-up and do a practice run with the sound and technology.